teraspora/fractagons/README.md

   ### There follows a description of the most salient aspects of the program:

-  POLYGON-H:
+  POLYGON-J:

   The main function used is an affine transformation I have devised. (polygon-h), based on the famous Sierpinski Triangle, but generalised to polygons of order n, where n>2.

   The function takes seven parameters:
-      z  -  a 2-element vector representing a complex number or a Cartesian vector -
+    *  z  -  a 2-element vector representing a complex number or a Cartesian vector -
-                                                  the previous value of the function or pre-transform t, u  -  real multiplicative parameters which can be varied with keys t, T, u, U default value for both:  0.5
+                                                  the previous value of the function or pre-transform
+    *  t, u  -  real multiplicative parameters which can be varied with keys t, T, u, U default value for both:  0.5
-      w  -  a real additive parameter which can be varied with keys w and W default value for both:  1.0
+    *  a, b  -  real additive parameters which can be varied with keys a, A, b, B default values:  a = 0.75, b = 0.0
-      n  -  an integer >= 3 which specifies the order of the polygon can be varied with keys n and N from 64 upwards N doubles, n halves. spoke  -  we multiply the intermediate result by a unit vector with angle corresponding to one of the spokes of the incipient polygon, e.g. for the default case n=3 we have angles 0, 2*PI/3, 4*PI/3.
-Chosen randomly by the caller. vfunc  -  the variation function (predominently trigonometrically-based) to be applied before, and optionally also after, the affine transform this itself - recursively ) - a variation on Scott Draves' scheme.
+    *  n  -  an integer >= 3 which specifies the order of the polygon can be varied with keys n and N from 64 upwards N doubles, n halves.
+    *  spoke  -  we multiply the intermediate result by a unit vector with angle corresponding to one of the spokes of the incipient polygon, e.g. for the default case n=3 we have angles 0, 2 PI/3, 4 PI/3.
+Chosen randomly by the caller.
+    *  vfunc  -  the variation function (predominently trigonometrically-based) to be applied before, and optionally also after, the affine transform this itself a variation on Scott Draves' scheme.
                   Increment/decrement the vfunc index (:variation state) with the # and ' keys.

   If its parameters all have their default values, it will produce a Sierpinski Triangle.